Richardaeld/Fat_Racoon_Kitchen/README.md

     + Previously Created "standard" container sizes styles "*size*-container-height" and have them scale with the responsiveness of the site
     + Give empty containers a mininum height
     + Give full containers a set max height
-        + Recipe steps and recipe ingredients of recipes page have no max height set but have been scrutinized until they provided a good UX aside from bug labeled in **Safari browser Bugs**

 ## Other Problems
 + Email validation